 Additionally, development of the FY2027-2036 10-Year Plan is underway.
-CDOT Planning Staff is meeting with each TPR and MPO to review and update the list of projects to be included in the updated 10 Year Plan.
+Though not required by federal regulations, the Transportation Commission approves the 10-Year Plan for use as a tool to set transportation priorities for the next 10 years.
+These projects are vetted through the Statewide Planning Process and are included in the STIP when funding is identified and the projects are ready to go to design and construction.
+For this update, CDOT Planning Staff is meeting with each TPR and MPO to review and update the list of projects to be included in the updated 10 Year Plan.
 The updated 10 Year Plan is expected to be adopted by the Transportation Commission in December, 2025, and will take effect in July 2026.